-Payment to a Committee Member is not permitted except for out of pocket expenses.
+Payment to a Committee Member is not permitted under any circumstances except for reimbursement of out-of-pocket expenses on presentation of detailed receipts.
 This will only occur for the Booking Officer relating to telephone and postage reimbursement.
 Any other requests for payment to Committee members must be referred to Council for approval.